corkami/collisions/README.md

 Another approach could be to just merge both archives, with their merged layers, and using UniColl - but with N=2, which introduces a difference on the 4th byte - to kill the magic signature of the `End of Central Directory`.

-This means one could collide 2 arbitrary ZIP with a single UniColl and 24 bytes of set prefix.
+This means one could collide two arbitrary ZIP with a single UniColl and 24 bytes of set prefix.

 A typical End of Central Directory, which is 22 bytes if the comment is empty: